Lund University: Rankings

-Lund University is commonly ranked within the top 100 in the world by several ranking agencies.
-Lund was ranked 87th in the world in the 2022 QS World University Rankings.
+Lund University consistently ranks among the top 100 universities in the world, with several subjects ranked in the top 50 and higher.
+Lund was ranked 75th in the world in the 2025 QS World University Rankings, making it the top ranked comprehensive university in Sweden.
 It is the most popular university in Sweden for international applicants and was ranked as the 40th most international university in the world by Times Higher in 2021.
-Lund placed 12th in the 2023 QS World University Sustainability Ranking.
+Lund ranks 1st in the World in the 2026 QS World University Sustainability Ranking.

 The QS World University Rankings by Subject for 2021 places Lund in the top 50 in the following subjects: Geography (24th), Development Studies (32nd), Environmental Sciences (44th) and Nursing (47th).
 QS also has a separate ranking for business Master's (the QS Business Masters Rankings), where Lund University is ranked in the categories 'Marketing' (42nd) and 'Finance' (47th) in 2022.
 Additionally, the Times Higher subject rankings for 2021 places Lund in 65th place in Law.

-Lund University ranks 68th in the RUR World University Rankings.
-Round University Ranking (RUR) is an international world university rankings system which measures performance of 1100 leading world universities by 20 unique indicators and 4 areas of university activities: teaching, research, international diversity, financial sustainability.
-All raw data for RUR Rankings is provided by Thomson Reuters.
-The same ranking offers subject rankings of different disciplines.
+Lund University ranks 55th in the RUR World University Rankings.
 RUR places Lund in the top tier for the following disciplines: Humanities (32nd), Life Sciences (12th), Medical Sciences (35th), Natural Sciences (18th), Social Sciences (89th), and Technical Sciences (38th).

-In 2018, Lund placed 82nd in the world in the Times Higher Global University Employability Ranking and in 2020, Lund placed 91–100 in the Times Higher Education (THE) World Reputation Ranking.
+In 2018, Lund placed 82nd in the world in the Times Higher Global University Employability Ranking and in 2025, Lund placed 74th in the Times Higher Education (THE) World Reputation Ranking.

 Student life

 Lund student life is based on three central structures: the student nations, the Academic Society (AF) and the student unions.
-Before July 1, 2010, students were required to enroll in a student union, nation and AF in order to receive grades at the university, but this is no longer compulsory.
+Until 1 July 2010, students were required to enroll in a student union, nation and AF in order to receive grades at the university, but this is no longer compulsory.
 Students may still enroll in these organizations if they wish.